 Once you have their attention, explain what you can offer.
 Add credibility to your argument by including testimonials from satisfied customers.
 Add an interesting PS, reiterating the main message and with a call to action.

 Your mailshot must include a clear call to action.
-Indeed, every aspect of the mailing should lead the recipient to the response mechanism.
+Indeed, every aspect of the mailing should lead the recipient towards responding to you.
 If you include a brief question-and-answer section, for instance, finish with a call to action.

 Producing an effective mailshot